5 tips to get most out of your Ayurveda therapy

 5. Don’t expect, just Be.

 Please keep away all your expectations from the treatment.
-Many a times, setting expectations creates resistance.
-There is fine line between hoping to feel better and keeping expectations.
+Many a times, setting expectations creates resistance, disturbs the calmness.
+There is fine line between hoping for better outcome and keeping expectations.

 ‘Hoping’ is setting a positive intention, while ‘setting expectations’ is akin to chasing a particular phenomenon, result or experience.